Peter, son of Töre

-Peter, son of Töre (Töre fia Péter; executed in 1213) was a Hungarian lord, who served as judge royal in 1198, during the reign of King Emeric.
+Peter, son of Töre (Töre fia Péter; executed in 1213) was a Hungarian lord who served as judge royal in 1198 during the reign of King Emeric.

-Peter led a group of Hungarian magnates, who assassinated Queen Gertrude on 28 September 1213.
+He is known for leading a group of Hungarian magnates responsible for the assassination of Gertrude of Merania on 28 September 1213.

 Career

-Peter was the son of Töre (also Turoy, Turwey or Toraj).
+Peter was the son of Töre (also Turoy, Turwey, or Toraj).
 According to non-authentic charters, he served as ispán of Pozsony County from 1193 to 1195 during the late reign of King Béla III.
 He was mentioned as ispán of Bihar County in 1197.
-King Emeric appointed him Judge royal in the following year, replacing Esau.
-Beside that he also functioned as ispán of Szolnok County.
-By 1199, he lost both dignities replacing by Mika Ják and Ampud (son of Palatine Ampud) respectively.
+King Emeric appointed him Judge royal the following year, replacing Esau.
+Beside that, he also functioned as ispán of Szolnok County.
+By 1199, he had lost both dignities, replaced by Mika Ják and Ampud (son of Palatine Ampud) respectively.

-His lands were laying in Syrmia and south of Bács County.
+His lands were located in Syrmia and south of Bács County.
 The centre of his estates was Pétervárad – today Petrovaradin, part of the agglomeration of Novi Sad, Serbia – which was named after him.
 In 1201, he held the position of ispán of Sopron County.